freebsd-net/tcp-testsuite/snd-syn/README.md

 # Tests for Sending TCP Segments Having the SYN-bit Set

 ## Description
-This set of tests focuses on the sending of SYN-segments moving to state of the TCP connection from `CLOSED` to `SYN-SENT` and possibly to `CLOSED` again.
+This set of tests focuses on the sending of SYN-segments moving the state of the TCP connection from `CLOSED` to `SYN-SENT` and possibly to `CLOSED` again.

 The list of socket options with level `IPPROTO_TCP` affecting this behaviour is: